Suzanna-Linn/slua/docs/moving-lljson.md

 ### What is JSON?

 JSON, short for JavaScript Object Notation, is a data format used to store and exchange information.
-It's simple and readable.
-It uses a clean and minimal structure, easy to understand.
+It is simple and readable, using a clean, minimal structure that is easy to understand.
 It's widely supported.
 It's supported by nearly all programming languages and tools, making it ideal for exchanging data between systems.

 SLua tables fit well in the JSON format, making the conversion much easier than in LSL.